dilectiss/help_ukrainian_artists/README.md

 Volunteers/organisations can also use this database to contact each other in order to pool resources

-Volunteers in the database also act as nodes/contact points for other resources they might hvae access to
+Volunteers in the database also act as nodes/contact points for other resources they might have access to

 The readme is updated as required